•

 Abstract

-In recent years, Maine’s health care landscape has undergone a rapid transformation, the result of state and federal policies, the impacts of the COVID-19 pandemic, and the state’s shifting demographic composition.
-This study examines the interaction between these changes and measures of access to care among adults in rural Maine from 2018 to 2023.
-Using individual-level survey data and county-level credit bureau data, we examine measures of health insurance coverage, health care utilization, and medical debt across rural Maine.
-We document a significant increase in the self-reported rate of health insurance coverage during this period, with the most pronounced coverage gains among adults in economically disadvantaged rural areas.
-Coverage gains among adults in rural Maine are associated with steep reductions in financial barriers to care and large increases in several measures of primary and preventive care.
-However, we find evidence of ongoing access challenges, with over one in four adults in rural Maine reporting having delayed medical care for reasons other than costs in 2022, and persistent disparities in access to dental care between adults in metro and rural areas.
-In addition, while our findings capture a substantial decline in the likelihood of having health care bills that are being paid off over time, we document continuously elevated levels of medical debt among adults in rural Maine counties.
-The findings from our analysis highlight recent progress in coverage and access to care as well as ongoing challenges and barriers to care across rural Maine communities.
+This study examines changes in access to care among adults in rural Maine from 2018 to 2023, a period of significant transformation in the state’s healthcare landscape.
+Using individual-level survey data, we document a substantial increase in the self-reported rate of health insurance coverage across rural Maine during this period, reaching 94 percent in 2023.
+Coverage gains are most pronounced among adults in more remote and economically disadvantaged rural areas and are accompanied by steep reductions in financial barriers to care.
+We also find large increases in several measures of primary and preventive care, including higher rates of annual checkups and having a personal doctor.
+Despite these gains, we find evidence of ongoing access challenges, with over one in four adults in rural Maine delaying medical care for reasons other than costs in 2022, and persistent disparities in access to dental care between adults in metro and rural areas.
+The findings from our analysis highlight both recent progress and continuing barriers to healthcare access across rural Maine communities.

 First page